spawnfest/lasorex/README.md

 ## Features

-Get a list of the processes that are running currently
+Get a list of the processes that are running currently.
+There are two ways of achieving this.
+One way is to use **Lasorex.List.list** function.
+This returns all the processes running currently at the top level.

 ```elixir
 iex(1)> Lasorex.List.list